spawnmarvel/azure-ansibel/1-3-create-linux-vm/readme.md

 ## Steps

-* Create a resource group
+* Configure your environment
-* Create a virtual network
+* Create an SSH key pair
-* Create a public IP address
+* Implement the Ansible playbook
-* Create a network security group
+*  Run the playbook
-* Create a virtual network interface card
+* Verify the results
-* Create a virtual machine
+* Connect to the VM

 ## Create an SSH key pair